DinMo

 • Transformation and aggregation, often facilitated by Extract, Transform, Load (ETL) processes

-• Modeling, including enrichment through statistical models, data science, or artificial intelligence (e.g., calculating Lifetime Values, churn probabilities, etc.)
+• Modelling, including enrichment through statistical models, data science, or artificial intelligence (e.g., calculating customer lifetime values, churn probabilities, etc.)

 • Segmentation into relevant "blocks" (consumer profiles, transactions, product interactions, etc.)